-There are also two large industrial parks in the southern portion of the City: Aviator Business Park, site of the former Ford Plant, and Hazelwood Logistics Center.
+There are also two large industrial parks in the southern portion of the City: Aviator Business Park (the Park), site of the former Ford Plant, and Hazelwood Logistics Center.
 Aviator is approved for mixed commercial and industrial uses.
-Aviator contains six large industrial buildings and 1 small industrial building, with two larger buildings planned for calendar 2021-22, and one commercial center.
+Aviator contains nine large industrial buildings and 1 small industrial building, and two commercial lots.
 Hazelwood Logistics Center contains 8 large industrial buildings, with the Park now completely built out in 3.5 years.
 It was estimated that the build out would occur in 8 years.